AgileAssessment/Work/README.md

 During the closure of this project, less resources are required than the execution period but .
 Post release there will be some sort of upkeep cost on the website, that is a combination of the domain cost and the wages of maintainers.

+Roadmap Diagram

+Initiation
+The development team is formed, research and very early staged planned occurs and the website’s outline and goals should be agreed on

+Preparation
+The primary resource are accrued and full development can begin, a brief of the website is created (summarising the basic design and functions of the website).

+Planning
+Detailed planning of the website’s functions and UI occurs.
+Wireframes or low fidelity UI prototypes are created.
+Pseudocode of the backend is being created.

+Prototype/design
+Version 1 is created and the very basic functions of the website are implemented.
+High fidelity prototypes can be applied during implementation.

+Implementation
+All of the planning and prototypes are now being executed, a majority of development of the backend is started.

+Core development
+The majority of the tasks assigned to team members are in progress, applied plans are being refined.
+The team’s workflow and leadership quality will show they’re worth in this period on the timeline.
+Lean software development principles can assist in the reductions of water time and resources.

+QA - Verification
+A majority of the testing, bug fixing and fine tuning of the websites design or functions are occurring.
+VCS is essential in this development stage  are being developed).

+Release - Closure
+The final version is released and available to the public and all of the website’s pages, Debriefing now occurs and post monitoring will begin.

+Post-release monitoring
+User experience and feedback will be monitored by an assigned Admin, helping any users issues or noting bugs to fix in the next update.

 Risk Register